omarandresjimenez/MovieCatalog/README.md

 ## Docker implementation

-Whole project can be configured to run in Docker, using docker-composer up Docker will create all the images needed:
+Whole project can be configured to run in Docker, using docker-compose up Docker will create all the images needed:

 sqlserver: including the DB Demo